jsuarezruiz/awesome-xamarin-forms/README.md

 - [ShapeControl.Forms](https://github.com/stormlion227/ShapeControl.Forms): Xamarin.Forms Library that allows you to draw shapes such as circle, roundrect, oval and so on.
 - [Signature Pad](https://github.com/xamarin/SignaturePad): makes capturing, saving, exporting, and displaying signatures extremely simple on iOS, Android and Windows.
 - [SkiaRate](https://github.com/clovisnicolas/SkiaRate): This library is using SkiaSharp to display a customisable RatingView.
+- [SkiaSharp.DiagramEngine](https://github.com/kevinbrunet/SkiaSharp.DiagramEngine): Using SkiaSharp with Xaml,Bindings and DataTemplates.
 - [SlideOverKit](https://github.com/XAM-Consulting/SlideOverKit): SlideOverKit is a premium component for Xamarin.Forms.
 It allows developers to easily create awesome Slideovers in Xamarin.Forms.
 - [SlidingPanel](https://github.com/dw2kim/slidingpanel): Xamarin.Forms library that allows you to have for Google-Map-Like sliding panel from bottom of the screen.
 - [StatesButton](https://github.com/AlejandroRuiz/StatesButton): States Button Control for Xamarin.Forms.